A Pain That I'm Used To: Background

 The single contains remixes by Goldfrapp and Jacques Lu Cont (Stuart Price).
 There are also two radio versions.
-The first one is only a slight remix, whereas the second contains a completely different, more electronic introduction and instrumentation.

 Although "Better Days" was mentioned to be the B-side for the single in its press release, it ended up being a track called "Newborn" when the track listings were released.
 "Better Days" went on to be the B-side to the following single, "Suffer Well".
 "Newborn" is a slow song that transforms into a harder song during the chorus.

 The single was only physically released in the UK.
 The US only had a digital release (i.e., iTunes).
 The song reached number 15 upon UK release.
 In the US, the song debuted at number 45 on the Hot Dance Music/Club Play chart on 14 January 2006.
 It eventually reached number 6.

 The track is one of the few Depeche Mode songs to feature a real bass, which is played by Andy Fletcher.